On the surface the Daily Mail story that Jacksonville Jaguars owner Shad Khan wants to buy the Premier League soccer club Fulham is not a huge deal.

 Khan has more money than he could ever spend and NFL owners have dabbled in soccer, most notably the Glazer family with Manchester United.
 The Glazers own the NFL's Buccaneers.
 So no big deal.

-The NFL seems set on becoming more international (and why, I'm not sure, since the league already prints money here and it doesn't make the league any better to put a franchise 4,000 miles away).
+The NFL seems set on becoming more international (and why, I'm not sure, the league already prints money here and it doesn't make the league any better to put a franchise 4,000 miles away).
 The Jaguars appear to be as good of a candidate as any to be that international team.

 Khan's interest in buying a London soccer team probably won't quell those concerns in Jacksonville.